-Faith Gay is a founding partner at Selendy Gay.
+Faith E. Gay is a founding partner at Selendy Gay.

-In a nationally recognized career spanning four decades, Faith has been lead counsel in dozens of high-stakes jury trials and has successfully navigated bet-the-company crises and investigations for scores of Fortune 500 companies, C-suite executives, and government agencies and officials.
-Before founding Selendy Gay, Faith co-chaired the trial practice at one of the nation’s top litigation firms and was a highly respected federal prosecutor.
+In a nationally prominent career spanning four decades, Faith has served as lead counsel in dozens of high-stakes trials, arbitrations and appeals, and she has successfully navigated bet-the-company crises and multifaceted government investigations for scores of Fortune 500 companies, Boards of Directors, and C-suite executives.
+She has represented government officials, municipal entities, and public service unions in a wide range of sensitive matters that combine legal, political, and reputational risk.
+Faith also leads a cutting-edge impact litigation practice that focuses on constitutional and rule of law issues.
+Before founding Selendy Gay, Faith co-chaired the trial practice at the world’s largest litigation firm and was a highly respected federal prosecutor.
 Raised in rural Georgia and a resident of New York City, Faith is comfortable in courtrooms everywhere.

 Chambers ranks Faith as one of the country’s top litigators, citing “significant praise for her work in high-stakes litigation covering commercial claims, white-collar issues and matters of constitutional law.”
 Clients have touted her "extraordinary feel for litigation,” saying: "I've never met a lawyer like her; she combines so many talents in a single human body.
 She's incredibly responsive, unbelievably insightful, and her advice is always sound."
 Law360 described Faith as “a great litigator” with “a kind of magnetic charisma, a likeability and intelligence that allow her to present complicated cases in a way that disarms tough judges, hostile witnesses, and skeptical jury members.”

-Faith is a former supervisor in the Civil Rights and Special Prosecutions Units of the United States Attorney’s Office for the Eastern District of New York.
+Prior to entering private practice, Faith was a supervisor in the Civil Rights and Special Prosecutions Units of the United States Attorney’s Office for the Eastern District of New York.
 She twice received the Department of Justice Directors’ Award for excellence in trial litigation.

-In her commercial practice, Faith focuses on complex contractual and financial disputes, securities, crypto and bankruptcy matters, intellectual property disputes, and consumer class actions.
-She has extensive experience in Board and Special Committee assignments, as well as representation of C-suite executives and high-net-worth individuals in corporate and family law matters.
-Her long roster of high-profile clients that she has served as national or lead trial counsel includes the American Federation of Teachers, Bausch, Bridgewater, Coca-Cola, Colgate, Domtar, E-Trade, Home Depot, MacAndrews & Forbes, McKinsey, Novartis, Nuance, Pfizer, Regeneron, Revlon, Sandoz, and Schwab.
+In her commercial practice, Faith focuses on complex disputes involving contractual and financial matters, securities, crypto, bankruptcy, intellectual property, and consumer-facing plaintiff matters.
+Her long roster of high-profile clients whom she has served as national or lead trial counsel includes the American Federation of Teachers, Bausch, Bridgewater, Coca-Cola, Colgate, Domtar, Eargo, E-Trade, Home Depot, MacAndrews & Forbes, McKinsey, Novartis, Nuance, Pfizer, Regeneron, Revlon, Sandoz, Schwab, and Warburg Pincus.

-Faith has also led trial teams in pathbreaking constitutional and public impact litigation.
-She currently represents New York Governor Kathy Hochul in a variety of matters, and represented New York Governor David Patterson in a victory the New York Times called “stunning” in upholding the appointment of Richard Ravitch as Lieutenant Governor.
-Faith also represented a class of public service workers in obtaining unprecedented relief with respect to the Public Service Loan Forgiveness program.
-Faith also obtained a complete reversal of a woman’s conviction and mandatory 20-year sentence for firing a warning shot at her serially abusive spouse.
+Faith also leads trial teams in her pathbreaking public impact litigation practice.
+She currently represents New York Governor Kathy Hochul in a variety of matters and previously represented New York Governor David Patterson in a victory the New York Times called “stunning” in upholding the appointment of Richard Ravitch as Lieutenant Governor.
+Faith represented a class of public service workers in obtaining unprecedented relief related to the Public Service Loan Forgiveness program, and the American Federation of Teachers in striking down a broad-ranging anti-union statute on federal preemption grounds.
+Among other matters, she represents Capitol Hill Police Officers injured during the January 6 riots, and citizens of Memphis who were harassed and threatened while peacefully recording police activity including immigration sweeps.

 Faith was an A.B.
-Duke Scholar at Duke University, and earned her J.D. from the Northwestern University School of Law, where she now serves on the Law Board Executive Committee.
-She is a Trustee of the Public Theater, a member of the American Law Institute, and serves on the boards of Bassett Medical Center, the Campaign Legal Center and the Clark Foundation.
-She is a board member emeritus of the American Constitution Society and Union Theological Seminary.
+Duke Scholar at Duke University, and earned her J.D. from the Northwestern University School of Law, where she serves on the Law Board Executive Committee.
+She is a Trustee of the Public Theater and the U.S. Rowing Foundation and a member of the American Law Institute.
+She serves on the boards of Bassett Medical Center, the Campaign Legal Center, and the Clark Foundation and is a board member emeritus of the American Constitution Society and Union Theological Seminary.
 In 2019, Faith received an M.Div from Yale Divinity School, and is an ordained Presbyterian minister.
+She is also an instrument-rated pilot.

 Quinn Emanuel Urquhart & Sullivan